U.S. Route 190: Heidenheimer

 Business U.S. Highway 190-J is a 2.5 mile (4.0 km) long business route that runs through the town of Heidenheimer along an old alignment of US 190.
 As US 190 has come to be a major thoroughfare through central Texas, traffic could not handle the two lane road in the primarily residential area.
-With houses on both sides of the road close to the roadway, a bypass was needed by the mid-2000's.
+With houses on both sides of the road close to the roadway, a bypass was needed by the mid-2000s.
 A new four-lane bypass around Heidenheimer looped west around the town, opening in 2010.
 In October 2010, the AASHTO approved the movement of US 190 to the new bypass.
 Later in 2010, the Texas Department of Transportation requested AASHTO to also approve the new Business U.S. Highway 190, which had been signed by Texas since US 190's movement.
 The highway has been subsequently approved and the business route continues to be signed as such.

 Though more aligned north-to-south, the business route is signed west-to-east.
 It begins at a T-intersection with US 190 westbound.
 The entrance to Business US 190 is not accessible from the eastbound lanes of US 190 as a grass median divides the highway.
 Once on the business route, it turns almost immediately to the right and begins a southeasterly track towards the town of Heidenheimer.
 Another access road from US 190 allows eastbound traffic to turn onto the business route.
 This connector is signed as 'TO BUSINESS US 190' from the mainline road.
 Continuing eastward, the road intersects FM 93 at its eastern terminus, also allowing access to US 190.
 Entering the main residential part of the small town, the eastern terminus of FM 436 intersects Business US 190.
 Only slightly further east is Business US 190's eastern terminus, where traffic returns to US 190.